The Lavin Agency Speakers Bureau

 writers, and doers for speaking engagements.

-Diversity, equity, and inclusion are our greatest innovation challenges—risky, transformative, and ultimately worthwhile.
+Inclusion is our greatest innovation challenges—risky, transformative, and ultimately worthwhile.

 We treat innovation as an investment: something that we do, regardless of how difficult, risky, or potentially unsuccessful it may be, because it’s worth it.
 Why not treat our biggest social challenges the same way?
 That is the question posed by SARAH KAPLAN, a former McKinsey alum turned premier MBA professor.
 In her rousing talks, she shows us how to reposition our biggest struggles—gender equality, diversity, the environment—into innovation challenges that will transform our organizations, making us more creative and more resilient along the way.